Singularities and Topological Change for Deforming Domains in Manifolds: Introduction

 \section{Introduction}

-Let $M^{n}$ be an oriented \emph{smooth} (i.e., $C^{\infty}$-) manifold.
-A Lipschitz domain $D$ in $M^{n}$ is a connected open set in $M^{n}$, which is relatively compact (i.e., the closure $\overline{D}$ of $D$ in $M^{n}$ is compact) with Lipschitz boundary\footnote{$^1$Throughout this paper, we regard $M^{n}$ as a Riemannian manifold without loss of generality, since $M^{n}$ can be equipped with a Riemannian metric by embedding it into an Euclidean space}.
+Let $M^{n}$ be an oriented \emph{smooth} (i.e., $C^{\infty}$-) manifold without boundary.
+A Lipschitz domain $D$ in $M^{n}$ is a connected open set in $M^{n}$, whose closure is compact and whose boundary is Lipschitz.\footnote{$^1$Throughout this paper, we regard $M^{n}$ as a Riemannian manifold without loss of generality, since (by John Nash) $M^{n}$ can be equipped with a Riemannian metric by embedding it into an Euclidean space}.

-By a \emph{quasi-Lipschitz domain} in $M^{n}$, we mean, roughly speaking, a Lipschitz domain in $M^{n}$ with some of its boundary points glued together in some specific ways (see Definition~\ref{D2.5} for precise definition).
+A \emph{quasi-Lipschitz domain} in $M^{n}$ is defined by gluing some of the boundary points of a Lipschitz domain in $M^{n}$ in a prescribed manner (see Definition~\ref{D2.5} for a precise definition).

 \begin{defn} Given a family